ZDoom/gzdoom/README.md

 ## GZDoom is a modder-friendly OpenGL and Vulkan source port based on the DOOM engine

-Copyright (c) 1998-2019 ZDoom + GZDoom teams, and contributors
+Copyright (c) 1998-2021 ZDoom + GZDoom teams, and contributors

 Doom Source (c) 1997 id Software, Raven Software, and contributors

 Please see license files for individual contributor licenses

-Special thanks to Coraline of the 3DGE team for allowing us to use her README.md as a template for this one.
+Special thanks to Coraline of the EDGE team for allowing us to use her [README.md](https://github.com/3dfxdev/EDGE/blob/master/README.md) as a template for this one.

 ### Licensed under the GPL v3
 ##### https://www.gnu.org/licenses/quick-guide-gplv3.en.html